Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ```

-We can now use faceting to produce one map per year (this may take a little while to appear).
+We can now use faceting to produce one map per year (this may take a little while to appear as displayed
+in figure 12).

 ```r